ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 ## Derivation of TUG Multiline TRL Calibration

-The basic blocks of TUG multiline TRL method are shown in the flowchart below, which basically can be simplified into three points:
+The TUG multiline TRL method is shown in the flowchart below and can be summarized in three steps:

 - Using the line measurements to formulate and solve the $4\times 4$ weighted eigenvalue problem, which also involves computing the weighting matrix.
 - Solving for the propagation constant using the line measurements and the normalized error terms.